langchain-ai/react-agent/README.md

 The system consists of:

 1. **Orchestrator (Supervisor) Agent**: The main agent that receives customer service requests, classifies them into categories, identifies the appropriate flow, and delegates tasks to specialized agents.
+Powered by OpenAI's GPT-4o model.

 2. **Specialized Agents**:
    - **Knowledge Lookup Agent**: Searches the company's knowledge base for information.